cocotb/cocotb/docs/source/quickstart.rst

 Example 3 - Reading a value can be quirky
 -----------------------------------------
-The :func:`cocotb.triggers.RisingEdge` trigger returns directly after the signal changes.
+:func:`cocotb.triggers.RisingEdge` trigger returns immediately after a signal change, before any signal updates propagate.
-No sensitive processes have run to update any signals yet.
-Therefore, one must :keyword:`!await` the :func:`~cocotb.triggers.ReadOnly` trigger before sampling a signal.
+To sample stable values, :keyword:`!await` the :func:`~cocotb.triggers.ReadOnly` before reading a signal.
-To continue after sampling a signal in the ReadOnly phase, the :func:`cocotb.triggers.NextTimeStep`, among others, can be :keyword:`await`-ed.
+To resume after the ReadOnly phase, use :keyword:`!await` :func:`cocotb.triggers.NextTimeStep`.
 More on this in :ref:`timing-model` chapter.

 .. literalinclude:: ../../examples/doc_examples/quickstart/simple_counter_testcases.py
    :language: python